ray5273/comentario/docs/content/legal/privacy.en.md

 We will retain your Personal Information only for as long as is necessary for the purposes set out in this Policy.
 We will retain and use your Personal Information to the extent necessary to comply with our legal obligations (for example, if we are required to retain your Personal Information to comply with applicable laws), resolve disputes, and enforce our legal agreements and policies.

-When you choose to delete your account through the Service's web interface, all derived information related to the account (including, but not limited to, short links, connected domains, and usage data) is permanently deleted from all servers.
+When you choose to delete your account through the Service's web interface, all derived information related to the account (including, but not limited to, comments, connected domains, and usage data) is permanently deleted from all servers.
 The account itself is kept in our registry for the duration of up to one year.
 Deleted data may be retained in our backups for another 30 days.

 ### 6.4.
 Data cleanup

 In order to maintain the level of performance of the service, we execute periodic data cleanup routines to remove data that we deem either obsolete or irrelevant.
 These data items are in general removed within 90 days, or less.

+Our cleanup routines are laid out in the Addendum I to this privacy policy.

 ### 6.5.
 Your data rights